deanturpin/germs.dev/posts/template.md

 - tag despatch

 # Comparisons with auto in C++20
-- Auto uses the same rules as template type params
+- `auto` uses the same rules as template type params
-- auto will never deduce a reference
+- `auto` will never deduce a reference
 - constness will be deduced
 - decltype(auto) will deduce a reference (should only see in very special cases)
 - Generally prefer auto (according to Jason Turner)